abdulrahmanfci/abdulrahman93.github.io/_posts/2021-07-30-trade-execution-blog-post-1.md

   - optimization
 ---

-This post will be about explaining the paper (under construction).
+This post will be about explaining the paper (under construction). <br> <br>
-This post is build on the paper "Optimizing stock market execution costs using reinforcement learning" [link](http://abdulrahman93.github.io/files/Optimizing-stock-Ahmed.pdf).
+This post is built on the paper "Optimizing stock market execution costs using reinforcement learning" [link](http://abdulrahman93.github.io/files/Optimizing-stock-Ahmed.pdf).

 What is trade execution?
 ======